Optimizing plant processes across the ocean

 The leading companies are using Siemens PLM Software’s e-Manufacturing technology to achieve these goals:

-- MAN of Germany uses Tecnomatix® e-Manufacturing software to design, simulate and optimize its assembly plants and individual assembly lines.
+- MAN of Germany uses Tecnomatix® portfolio to design, simulate and optimize its assembly plants and individual assembly lines.
 MAN has already modeled an entire factory within a few weeks.

 - IVECO, the leading Italian manufacturer of delivery trucks, chose Tecnomatix software to plan and balance assembly lines and validate assembly processes for its new vehicles.